rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 	In [3]: log.setLevel("NewtonIntegrator",6)

-4. To change the filter level for ``"filename.cpp"`` use the named specified when creating it.
+4. To change the filter level for ``"filename.cpp"`` use the name specified when creating it.
 For example manipulating filter log level of ``"_log.cpp"`` might look like following:

 .. ipython::
 	:okexcept: